 Promotion and Demotion

-During the winter, Meade’s superiors in Washington and northern journalists harshly criticized the general for the failed campaign.
+During the winter, Meade’s superiors in Washington and northern journalists harshly criticized the general for the failed Mine Run Campaign.
 Meade blamed the performance of his subordinate generals, particularly French, for the botched opportunity to destroy the Army of Northern Virginia.
 Despite Meade’s criticism, officials promoted French to lieutenant colonel in the regular army on February 8, 1864.
 On March 10, Meade met with the newly appointed General of the Armies Ulysses S. Grant and discussed reorganizing the Army of the Potomac.
 Two weeks later, on March 24, 1864, the War Department issued General Orders, No. 10, announcing that it had removed French and two other corps commanders from their commands.

 After performing administrative duties for the next few weeks, French mustered out of the volunteer army on May 6, 1864, but he remained in the regular army.
 Toward the end of the war, officials brevetted French to brigadier general and to major general on March 13, 1865, for “Gallant and Meritorious Services at the Battle of Chancellorsville” and for “Gallant and Meritorious Services during the Rebellion.”